You don’t have to take your pension as soon as you reach age 55. If it’s right for you, it’s fine to leave your money where it is.

 We’ll get in touch with you before you reach age 75 to let you know your options.

-If you don’t tell us what you want to do before you turn 75, your pension will usually be used to buy an annuity.
+If you don’t tell us what you want to do before you turn 75, all of your pension savings could be used to buy an annuity from age 75.
 This gives you a guaranteed income for life.
 But you won't get to take tax-free cash or choose a different option that could suit you better.
 You also miss the opportunity to shop around for the best deal.

 If you die after you reach age 75, your beneficiary has the same options, but these will be subject to tax.